-The detailed implementation of compulsory stages (e.g., the length of each stage, the implementation tools, in particular, the voting method or formula by which the project will be discussed) should be defined at the local level, taking into account the existing needs and possibilities (B. Martel, 2015).
+The detailed implementation of compulsory stages (e.g., the length of each stage, the implementation tools, in particular the voting method or formula by which the project will be discussed) should be defined at the local level, taking into account the existing needs and possibilities [15].
 The range of the methods applied at different stages (e.g., the communication channel selection under the outreach campaign) may be different - from standard to the most complex and innovative ones.
 However, without regard to the scale or local variant of the process, it should be always carried out following the general principles developed for participatory budget and described above.

-Participatory budgeting has the nature of process - its separate stages are interrelated, and the results of each previous stage influence the shape of the next one and together form a coherent whole (the Foundation of the Laboratory of Social Innovation and Research "Stocznia", 2015).
-The participatory budget should not be a one-time event but have a cyclical nature.
-It should also be part of the normal cycle of the local self-government operation, starting from the identification of needs and the discussion of priorities for next year, the selection of projects for their implementation and consideration in the next year's budget, and complete with the implementation of the projects selected under this procedure.
+Participatory budget should not be a one-time event, but have a cyclical nature.
+It should also be part of the normal cycle of the local self-government operation, starting from the identification of needs and the discussion of priorities for next year, the selection of projects for their implementation and consideration in the next year's budget, and completing with the implementation of the projects selected under this procedure.
 An important prerequisite for the successful introduction of the participatory budgeting process should be the discussion of the idea of using this mechanism at the local self-government level.
-It should be an attempt to answer the question regarding the need to implement the participatory budget in this area, assessment of the community readiness for this process, as well as the availability of the political will which would enable to introduce this process and consistently implement it, focusing on the long-term perspective.
+It should be an attempt to answer the question regarding the need to implement participatory budget in this area, assessment of the community readiness for this process, as well as availability of the political will which would enable to introduce this process and consistently implement it, focusing on the long-term perspective.
 This stage has, primarily, "internal" nature and is implemented at the level of the Council and the community bodies which in practice will be, so to say, the owners of this process, and therefore, should prepare for it in the best possible manner (from the organizational and administrative point of view as well).